 In most cases of PFO, no treatment is necessary.

-A PFO may be closed surgically if another heart procedure is being done.
-The hole can be closed by catheterization.
-In this procedure, your surgeon inserts a plug into the hole using a long tube called a catheter.
-They then stitch the hole closed.
+A PFO can be closed by a catheterization procedure.
+In this procedure, your surgeon inserts a plug into the hole using a long tube called a catheter that is usually inserted at your groin.

 The outlook for people with PFO is excellent.
 Most people will never even realize they have a PFO.
 Although stroke and migraines are possible complications of PFO, they aren’t common.